Emanuelpa/FutbolTrading/README.md

 By: Emanuel Patiño, Marcela Londoño & Tomás Pineda

-First you must should import the database named futboltrading.sql
+First you should import the database named futboltrading.sql

 ## 1. Configure the .env file, Run the following command: